Take the Pledge to Keep our Oceans Clean

 Everyone needs to play a part in cleaning up our oceans and saving marine wildlife.
 Sign the pledge!

-Ocean trash threatens our aquatic wildlife more and more with each passing year.
+This trash threatens our aquatic wildlife more and more with each passing year.
 Commercial fishing nets are discarded into the sea, and whether intentionally or not, entangle animals with no chance for escape.
 Rubber like that from balloons ends up in the ocean and is deadly if consumed by animals who think it may be food.
-Plastic 6-pack can holders strangle small marine life.
+And ubiquitous plastic 6-pack can holders strangle small marine life.

-It's hard to imagine, but our actions in our daily lives carry serious implications for the health of our oceans.
-Any litter that doesn't go to a landfill will almost undoubtedly — in one way or another — end up in a body of water that flows to the ocean.
+It's hard to imagine, but our daily actions carry serious implications for the health of our oceans.
+Any litter that doesn't go to a landfill will almost undoubtedly, in one way or another, end up in a body of water that flows to the ocean, and plastics are a huge problem for ocean trash because they take hundreds of years to biodegrade.
+Marine debris can be found even in the deepest parts of our ocean.
+In 2016, a plastic bag was documented in the Arc of Fire National Wildlife Refuge, part of the Marianas Trench Marine National Monument2.

+Solving this problem will take all of us.
 We all need to participate in protecting our oceans' ecosystems if we truly want to affect change.
-Don't let animals like the sea lion in the photo suffer as a result of our negligence.
-Sign the pledge saying you will limit your litter and then click more info to see more ways to protect the oceans.
+Don't let marine animals suffer as a result of our negligence.
+Sign the pledge saying you will limit your litter and protect the oceans.